rariniello/specView/README.md

 ### Install drivers on windows

 Creating the environment will install seabreeze which includes a command line tool to install drivers for the spectrometers.
-On windows, run the command line tool by launching anaconda prompt as an Administrator, then activate the environment and run the tool using
+On windows, run the command line tool by launching an anaconda prompt as an Administrator, then activate the environment and run the tool using

 ```sh
 conda activate specView